 In the first year of study, students in the Spiritual Care and Counseling concentration are required to participate in a 0-unit practicum.
 The purpose of the Practicum is to provide: exposure to the way Claremont School of Theology professors conceptualize the respective field; a structure for reviewing and updating basic issues and literature in preparation for doctoral study; and opportunity to observe and participate in the teaching of an introductory class, with an eye towards one's own teaching.
-The practicum consists of auditing the courses TSC3005 Cultivating Empowerment through Ecologies of Care and TSC3006 Cultivating Wholeness through Relational Practices.
-Students are expected to attend all sessions, do all reading, and assist the professor in teaching as requested, for example, leading of small groups.
+The practicum consists of auditing the course TSC3004 Theories and Practices of Spiritual Care.
+Students must audit the on-campus section of the course.